fanil-z/islam-wiki/hugo-docs/content/en/blog/hajj/index.md

 There is certainly a reason why this verse of the Qur’an is mentioned in surah (chapter) al-Hajj or the Pilgrimage.
 In the surah, besides talking about the aspects of Hajj, the Qur’an in addition pores over a number of ancient failed civilizational legacies which paid no heed to the counsels of their holy prophets.
 People are advised thereby to traverse the land with the intention of discovering, learning about and appreciating the truth and its ways.
 The good is to be acknowledged and emulated, and the bad discredited and rejected.

 - [Pilgrim's Visit to Madinah](https://www.islamicity.org/81308/the-spirituality-of-hajj-pilgrims-visit-to-madinah/)

+#### Rawdaw

+The first opinion is that the Rawdah is located between the house of Aisha, in which the grave of the Prophet ﷺ   is situated, and his pulpit.
+This is based on the following hadiths:

+> Between my house and my pulpit is one of the gardens of Paradise and my pulpit stands on my pool (al-Hawd).
+>
+> Narrated in Sahih al-Bukhari

+As a side note, the Pool that is mentioned in this Hadith – al-Hawd (Arabic: الحوضي), will be located near the near entrance of paradise on the Day of Judgment and those who are permitted to drink from it by the Prophet ﷺ will never experience thirst again.
+The water in al-Hawd is collected from a river of Paradise, known as al-Kawthar (Arabic: الكوثر).
+About this pool, the Prophet ﷺ says:

+> My pool is so large that it takes a month’s journey to cross it.
+Its water is whiter than milk, and its smell is nicer than musk, and its drinking cups are as numerous as the number of stars of the sky.
+Whoever drinks from it, will never be thirsty again.
+>
+> Narrated in Sahih al-Bukhari

 </details><details><summary>